zdne/zdne-old.org/resume.md

 Designed accessible way for everybody to describe and discuss an API.
 Invented an approachable data modeling language to encourage the description of data.

 Created several Apiary core technologies and formats.
-This enabled Apiary to build amazing tools and facilitate the design, development and consumption of modern APIs.
+This enabled Apiary to build amazing tools and facilitated the design, development and consumption of modern APIs.

 Led the product development in the areas of API design and description.

 ### Developer Relation

-Evangelized the API design and the use of Apiary.
+Evangelized API design and the use of Apiary.

 Helped developers to build great APIs and to understand the benefits of an upfront system design.

-API design, development and deployment consultation.
+Consulted in API design, development and deployment to help Apiary deploy its core product.

 ### Sales Support

-Pro-actively contributed to close the deals with the biggest Apiary customers.
+Proactively contributed to close the deals with large-scale enterprise customers.

 ### Customer Success

-Help major global corporations and individuals alike to succeed with their API projects.
+Helped major global enterprises and individuals alike to succeed with their API projects.

 ### Product Marketing Manager

 Launched the first Apiary Social Media marketing campaign.
 Created Apiary's engagement, education, lead-generating, demand-generating and performance content.

+Founded the Apiary's marketing strategy and coordinated the marketing activities at Apiary.
 Proposed and implemented the first Apiary performance marketing campaign.

 Brought new users, leads and customers to Apiary.

-Founded the Apiary marketing strategy and coordinated the marketing activities at Apiary.

 ### Project Manager & Team Lead

 Led a team of developers working on the API description product.
-The team has delivered well high-performance API description language parser as well as its infrastructure.
+Team delivered the high-performance API description language parser as well as its infrastructure.

+TODO: expand

 ### Developer

 Developed the first version of API Blueprint parser and its bindings to Node.js and Ruby.

-This was the start of the popular API description language, that has changed the way APIs are developed today.
+Authored the popular API description language that changed the way APIs are developed today.

 ---

 ## Independent Developer
 _**Self employed, September 2012 — January 2013**_

-Authored loyalty cards app “Thin Wallet” which has ranked #161 on the US App Store in the Top free apps.
+Authored loyalty cards app “Thin Wallet” which ranked #161 on the US App Store in the Top free apps.

-Built break-through app and service for Apple Passbook “Passauthority.com” which was banned by Apple in winter 2012.
+Built break-through app and service for Apple Passbook “Passauthority.com” which was replaced by Apple Wallet.

 ---